bxlab/metaWRAP/installation/database_installation.md

 bmtool -d hg38.fa -o hg38.bitmask
 srprism mkindex -i hg38.fa -o hg38.srprism -M 10000
 ```
+Note: metaWRAP looks for files hg38.bitmask and hg38.srprism - make sure they are names exactly like this.
 Done!
 Now dont forget to specify the BMTAGGER_DB variable in the contig-metawrap file!
+Run `which config-metawrap` to find it.
 ``` bash
 BMTAGGER_DB=/path/to/your/index/BMTAGGER_INDEX
 ```